 - Some people come prepared to speak based on hearing God’s voice during the prior week and being led to share what they heard.

-If you feel compelled to share a brief message, we ask that you:
+If you feel led to share a brief message, we ask that you:

 - Allow a few moments between each message so people have time to pray or reflect upon what was shared.